llafuente/language/compiler.markdown

   Tokenize the code with the language rules (like `var a-b;` a-b is a variable not a, -, b)

-* AST generator
+* AST generator ~& Preprocesor

-  From the tokenizer output build the AST.
+  Transform the tokenizer output into full AST.

-* Preprocesor

 * AST expansion

-  Search for plee shortcut and generate full code.
+  Reduce AST to it's minimal form.
+Undo the shortcuts found in the language.

+* Postprocesor

+  User defined rules.

 * Generate Target code from AST